 This is not only a question of linguistics.
 A study has shown that Danes have lesser interest in Norwegian affairs than Norwegians have in Danish affairs .
 Norway has fewer inhabitants than Denmark, resulting in more cultural (and pop-cultural) offerings in Denmark than Norway.
 Thus, Norwegians are more inclined to seek out Danish culture than the other way around.

 All of this does not mean that Danes are completely inept when it comes to Norwegian.
 Danes receive formal education in both Norwegian and Swedish in primary school in order for them to understand their neighbors.
-Many Danish companies have cooperation with Norwegian companies, and many Danish students choose to study abroad in Norway because of its proximity.
+Many Danish companies collaborate with Norwegian companies, and many Danish students choose to study abroad in Norway because of its proximity.

 Even though Danish and Norwegian languages are distinct and studies have shown that many Danes have trouble understanding Norwegian, the two languages are still very similar.